CartoDB/mobile-sdk/docs/guides/04-vector-objects-on-map.md

 </div>

-##### Example BalloonPopup on a Mobile Map
+#### Example BalloonPopup on a Mobile Map

 ![popup](https://raw.githubusercontent.com/CartoDB/mobile-dotnet-samples/master/images/popup.png)

-#### Add 3D Model Objects
+### Add 3D Model Objects

-One special feature of the Mobile SDK is that you can add 3D objects (models) to a mobile map.
+One special feature of the Mobile SDK is that you can add 3D objects (3D models) to a mobile map.
 For example, you can add small moving car or other decorative or informative elements.

 **Note:** 3D objects are added to the same `LocalVectorDataSource` as 2D objects.
 However, 3D objects are only supported using the *Nutiteq 3D Model* (**NML**) format.
-This custom format is optimized for the multi-resolution of 3D files on mobile apps. _For details about tuning the performance of 3D models, see [`LocalVectorDataSource` Performance](#localvectordatasource-performance)._
+This custom format is optimized for the multi-resolution of 3D files on mobile apps.

 The following procedure describes how to setup and add a 3D object to your mobile MapView:

-1. Select a _NML file_

-    **Tip:** You can retrieve some free samples from [Nutiteq's NML sample page](https://github.com/nutiteq/hellomap3d/wiki/NML-model-samples).

-    If you have own model as Collada DAE (or KMZ) format, then you would need **CARTO Mobile 3D converter tools** to convert it to NML, so it can be used in mobile.
-Please [contact us](mailto:sales@carto.com) for more information.
+- Select a _NML file_.
+You can retrieve some free samples from [Nutiteq's NML sample page](https://github.com/nutiteq/hellomap3d/wiki/NML-model-samples).
+If you have own model as Collada DAE (or KMZ) format, then you would need [CARTO Mobile 3D converter](https://github.com/CartoDB/mobile-sdk/wiki/NML-converter) to convert it to NML, so it can be used in mobile.

-2. Adjust the file size of the 3D object for rendering

-    **Note:** Typically, NML files are smaller than 100K.
+- Adjust the file size of the 3D object for rendering.
+Typically, NML files are smaller than 100K.
 Anything larger than that takes too long to render.
-Consider applying lower detail models for your 3D objects.
+Consider applying lower detail models for your 3D objects, before you convert it to NML.
 You can then add these models to the **res/raw** folder of your Android app, or as a **resource file** in your iOS project.

-3. Load the model file in the code to add it to your map application by using the following code:
+- Load the model file in the code to add it to your map application by using the following code:

 <div class="js-TabPanes">
   <ul class="Tabs">